 Statutes of limitations set time limits for the government to bring criminal charges in a case.
-If the prosecution charges someone after the applicable time period has passed, the person charged can have the case dismissed.
+If the prosecution charges someone after the applicable time period has passed, the person can have the case dismissed.

 Like many states, Louisiana's law sets time limits for a host of specific crimes.
 For crimes not specifically listed in the statute, a general statute of limitations applies based on the category of the crime.
 The general time limits are:

 (La.
 Code Crim.
 Proc. arts.
-571 to 577 (2019); State v.
+571 to 577 (2022); State v.
 Aucoin, 457 So.2d 885 (La.
 Ct.
 App.
 1984).)